 The aims of the Association shall be:-

-To promote a balance between residential, business and visitor interests which maintains the essential character of Shrewsbury and enhances the quality of life of all who live and work there;
+- to promote a balance between residential, business and visitor interests which maintain the essential character of Shrewsbury and enhances the quality of life of all who live and work there

-To monitor and comment on planning and development issues such as the use of open spaces, traffic schemes, and parking, policing, and street cleansing;
+- to monitor and comment on planning and development issues such as the use of open spaces, traffic schemes, parking, policing and street cleansing.

-To negotiate co-operative activities with other voluntary and statutory bodies interested in the town at large, and in a manner that promotes the other aims, listed above.
+to negotiate cooperative activities with other voluntary and statutory bodies interested in the town at large, and in a manner which promotes the aims listed above

 The Annual General Meeting shall elect such Officers as it may from time to time determine, but always including: